jaiecodes/CS437_Post_Labs/Lab3/ReadMe.md

 Link To Video: https://drive.google.com/file/d/16v-O4gIqP5yC7BiXP-hjdOC-9dGxQEk5/view?usp=sharing
 ## Post-Lab Assignment-2

 Before we would sometimes get higher RSSI values when just walking during our path, so we decided to implement a moving window average so that the RSSI values are smooth based on the surrounding values read within a time frame.
 This helps avoid interpreting values as an incorrect max RSSI value when analyzing.
+The code for the rolling window analysis using Pandas is Contained within Analysis.py

 Link to Video: https://drive.google.com/file/d/1pt2dIN3qRW86IFgx9xiUMY1rTCrVCVPD/view?usp=drive_link